TheLoggicalOne/ForgeFlow/docs/flowroot.md

 - I think I got somewhere: Lets actually use there repo for creation ForgeFlow

+### For now, let start with a workflow that will be flexible

 # Flowroot Guide

 ### motivation and rationale